anandshukla-sharechat/loadshedder/README.md

 # loadshedder

  This library is used to shed excess load on the basis of cpu utilisation.
-You can use instance of prometheus GaugeVec & CounterVec to plot CPU utilisation & sheddings metric
+You can use instance of prometheus GaugeVec & CounterVec to plot CPU utilisation & sheddings metric.
+To get the library simply run :

+    go get -u github.com/anandshukla-sharechat/loadshedder@main

 ## NewSheddingStat :
     use this function to create an instance of shedding stat.